MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Updated policy to disable enumeration of USB functions through MDM for NCM for AllowUsbConnection.
 - Addressed an issue that prevented a HoloLens device from showing up in File Explorer over Media Transfer Protocol (MTP) when the device is set up as a [single-app kiosk](hololens-kiosk.md).
 Note that MTP (and USB connection in general) can still be disabled using the [AllowUSBConnection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-connectivity#connectivity-allowusbconnection) policy.
 - Fixed an issue where icons in the Start menu were scaled correctly in Kiosk mode.
-- Fixed an issue due to HTTP caching interfering with kiosk mode targeted to AAD groups.
+- Fixed an issue due to HTTP caching interfering with kiosk mode targeted to Azure AD groups.
 - Fixed an issue where users were unable to use the Pair button after enabling Developer mode with provisioning packages unless they disabled and re-enabled Developer mode.

 ## Windows Holographic, version 1903 - November 2020 Update